chitram1/ecber/README.md

 ```

 Below is an example of what it could look like with custom codes for 6 categories ("apple", "orange", "Pascal", "banana", "grape", "lemon", "NotAFruit", 'NotPascal').
-If there are fewer than 6 categories in your research project, you can just leave placeholders for that list such as "Intrusiveness", and since that code is not contained in your files, it won't affect any of the resulting calculations.
+If there are fewer than 6 categories in your research project, you can leave placeholders for that list such as "Intrusiveness", and since that code is not contained in your files, it won't affect any of the resulting calculations.

 ```
  behavior_types=list("positive" = c('apple'),